Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Generalized spin -Teukolsky and Regge-Wheeler systems

-Observe that the generalized system of spin $\pm 2$ differ from each other only by the sign in front of the right hand side.
+Observe that the coupled system of PDEs in \eqref{finalsystem-spin-2} is obtained from the system \eqref{finalsystem} by interchanging $\nabb_3$ with $\nabb_4$ and underlined quantities with non-underlined ones.
+Observe that the generalized Regge-Wheeler system of spin $\pm 2$ differ from each other only by the sign in front of the right hand side, since in interchanging the $e_3$ and $e_4$, the quantity $\rhoF=\frac 1 2 \F(e_3, e_4)$ changes sign.
 The analysis of the two system will be completely analogous.

 In Section \ref{transformation-theory}, we will show that given a solution $(\a, \ff)$ and $(\aa, \underline{\ff})$ of the spin $\pm 2$ Teukolsky equations, respectively, we can derive two solutions $(\qf,\qf^\F)$ and $(\underline{\qf},\underline{\qf}^\F)$, respectively, of the generalized Regge-Wheeler system.
 In view of the above considerations, it follows that we can associate to a linear gravitational and electromagnetic perturbations of Reissner-Nordstr{\"o}m, solutions to the Regge-Wheeler system.